Interpreting experiment data

 - Variation: Which flag variation's data is shown in the row

-- Conversions / unique visitors: How many unique visitors take action based on the variation they see, relative to the total number of users who views the page.
+- Conversions / unique users: How many unique users take action based on the variation they see, relative to the total number of users who views the page.
 For click experiments, this means the denominator is the number of views matching the URL specified in the click metric UI.

-- Conversion rate: The percentage of users who take action based on the variation they see, relative to the total number of unique visitors who encounter the flag variation.
+- Conversion rate: The percentage of users who take action based on the variation they see, relative to the total number of unique users who encounter the flag variation.

 - Total events: The number of times the metric connected to this flag variation has been evaluated.
 The total events column only updates when the metric associated with the flag variation registers an event.
 This is not the total number of times the flag variation has ever been evaluated.